What Do Crickets Look Like?

 Crickets don’t spread disease.
 However, their mouthparts can pinch your skin if you handle them roughly.
 The biggest problem with these pests is the damage that they are capable of causing if left unchecked.
 Additionally, while you may enjoy crickets chirping outside, the noise might be a nuisance indoors.

 Companies with cricket infestations can lose money due to inventory losses.
-For example, this pest could eat stored and packaged food in restaurants and supermarkets, leaving it unusable.
-Pests may also disturb hotel patrons and apartment residents, leading to poor reviews and lost revenue.
+Think about what do crickets eat.
+This pest could eat stored and packaged food in restaurants and supermarkets, leaving it unusable.
+Pests may also disturb hotel patrons and apartment residents with their signature cricket sounds, leading to poor reviews and lost revenue.

 How Can I Prevent Cricket Infestations?